erupenkman/opsworks-example/README.md

     ruby 2.0.0p481 (2014-05-08 revision 45883) [universal.x86_64-darwin14]

-This depends on the box file from this project https://github.com/wwestenbrink/vagrant-opsworks clone vagrant-opsworks seprately, it's dependencies and build the box file, I used commit `da9f341197`
+This depends on the box file from this project https://github.com/wwestenbrink/vagrant-opsworks clone vagrant-opsworks seprately, it's dependencies and build the box file, I tested with commit `da9f341197`

 once finished you shouuld get this: